vmware-tanzu/pinniped/CONTRIBUTING.md

 [pull request](https://github.com/vmware-tanzu/pinniped/pulls) as checks.
 Links will appear to view the details of each check.

+## CI

+Pinniped's CI configuration and code is in the [`ci`](https://github.com/vmware-tanzu/pinniped/tree/ci) branch of this repo.
+The CI results are visible to the public at https://ci.pinniped.dev.

 ## Documentation

 Any pull request which adds a new feature or changes the behavior of any feature which was previously documented